-In re St. Julian Wine Company, Inc., 2020 USPQ2d 10595 (TTAB 2020)

-[precedential].
-Venturing into the seldom-visited realm of geographic certification marks, the Board affirmed a Section 2(d) refusal of REAL MICHIGAN for hard cider [MICHIGAN disclaimed], finding it likely to cause confusion with the two registered geographic certification marks shown here, for apples.
-Although in a typical Section 2(d) analysis, a geographic term is
+In re St. Julian Wine Company, Inc., 2020 USPQ2d 10595 (TTAB 2020) [precedential].
+Venturing into the seldom-visited realm of geographic certification marks, the Board affirmed a Section 2(d) refusal of REAL MICHIGAN for hard cider each of the cited registrations reads as follows: "[t]he Certification mark, used by persons authorized by certifier, certifies that the goods bearing the mark consist of apples grown in the State of Michigan."

-Michigan."
 The Board noted that apples are a necessary component of hard cider and hard cider could be made from apples certified with registrant's mark.
 The Board therefore found a commercial relationship between hard cider and apples and concluded that the goods are related.
 As to the marks, the Board concluded that they convey a similar connotation and commercial impression: designating goods from the State of Michigan.
 The differences in sound and appearance were outweighed by those similarities.